Los-Terremotos/GreenPets/_daily_logs/kp_logs.md

     - The meta description tag is creating using `document.createElement('meta')`, its attributes are set
     - It is appended to the document head using `document.head.appendChild`.
     - In the clean up function returned by `useEffect`, remove the meta description tag using `document.head.removeChild`.
 This preents duplicate meta tags when navigating between pages.

+## July 13th
+- `Search engines may use href attributes on links to crawl websites.
+Ensure that the href attribute of anchor elements links to an appropriate destination, so more pages of the site can be discovered.
+Learn how to make links crawlable.`
+- Guide on how to make links crawlable [here!](https://developers.google.com/search/docs/crawling-indexing/links-crawlable?visit_id=638564783368297617-3819751877&rd=1)
+- Currently, within the `Navbar` component, we wrapped the `StyledLink` components with `StyledAnchor` component.
+The purpose for this was to add the `href` attribute for each of the links.
+The issue is that we're currently using `react-scroll` for user experience scroll effect.
+This unfortunately does not contribute to the SEO score.
+Therefore the current score will be at **83** due to the `Navbar` links not having "readable" hrefs.